 Another one of Valerie's recommendations.
 Easy for her to say.
 She'd spent the last month tanning and learning about the fashion industry.
 And her family had already flown over to visit her three times.

-I shoved in some more of Valerie's graduation presents: hair scrunchies, fake pink nails, heels that cut circulation from my feet.
+I shoved in some more of Valerie's graduation presents: hair scrunchies, fake pink nails, heels that cut off circulation.
 My jean skirts could stay here with the baggy sweaters.
 I zipped the suitcase.

 "Julia!"
 Gram's voice.
 "Breakfast is ready!"